UI-Research/mobility-from-poverty/README.md

 * Each domain should have its own directory.
 The name of the directory should only contain lower case letters, numbers, and hyphens.
 Do not include spaces.
 * Each subdirectory for a domain should include a README.md.
 The README.md should include all information outlined in the README.md for each file created in the subdirectory.
 It should contain clear instructions for running the code.
 It should contain a brief list of the assumptions and methodology used to create each metric.
 * Avoid absolute file paths.
 If using R, use `.Rproj`.
 If using Stata, use projects.
 Otherwise, set the working directory.
 This ensures that the code is portable.
-* **Do not add any data to the repository.** Each subfolder should contain a `data/` folder for intermediate and final data files.
+* **Only add final data to the repository.** Each subfolder should contain a `data/` folder for intermediate data files.
 The `data/` folder should be added to the `.gitignore`.
+The final file should be added to GitHub.
 * If possible, download your data with code or pull your data from an API with code.
 * **Do not include any credentials in the repository.** Please reach out to [Aaron R. Williams](awilliams@urban.org) if this creates issues.
 * Use names that play well with default ordering (e.g. 01, 02 and YYYY-MM-DD dates) for directory and file names.